kevinccawley/phorest-techtest--KevinCawley/README.md

+# Introduction

+First off, I'd like to apologize for not having this to you sooner.
+This week became busier than anticipated due to unexpected appointments combined with prior commitments.
+Next, as you may be able to tell, I am not a regular github user.
+I apologize if my commit history is hard to follow.
+I did include as much of my thought process in this document as possible.

+Finally, I'd be happy to walk through anything included below on a Google Meet or Zoom call if more information is necessary.

+Thank you for your time and for providing a challenge!

 # My Solution

 The scenario outlined below can be solved fairly simply by loading *Comb as You Are's* data into a SQL database and writing a query to extract the 50 clients with the most loyalty points.